Caroline C. Vasconcelos

 Research Fellow

-INPA Herbarium, Instituto Nacional de Pesquisas da Amazônia, Brazil
+Spectral Biodiversity Study Group, INPA Herbarium, Instituto Nacional de Pesquisas da Amazônia, Brazil

-I also collaborate with national and international networks and working groups, such as the Amazon Tree Diversity Network (ATDN), Tropical Seed Trait Database (TSTD), and International Herbarium Spectral Digitization (IHerbSpec), in addition to maintaining collaborations with researchers from the Karlsruhe Institute of Technology (KIT, Germany), the Biological Dynamics of Forest Fragments Project (PDBFF/INPA), and Embrapa Amapá.
+I am currently a research fellow (CNPq/DTI-A) at the INPA Herbarium, working on the SpectraPop and HerbSpectra-Amazon projects (as part of Spectral Biodiversity Study Group – Biodivspec), which aim to promote and strengthen the use of near-infrared spectroscopy for plant identification based on herbarium specimens.
+I also collaborate with national and international networks and working groups, including the Amazon Tree Diversity Network (ATDN), the Tropical Seed Trait Database (TSTD), International Herbarium Spectral Digitization (IHerbSpec), and the Sapotaceae WFO Taxonomic Expert Network (Sapotaceae TEN).
+In addition, I maintain active collaborations with researchers from the Karlsruhe Institute of Technology (KIT, Germany), the Museo Nacional de Ciencias Naturales (MNCN-CSIC, Spain), the Biological Dynamics of Forest Fragments Project (PDBFF/INPA), Embrapa Amapá, and the State University of Amapá (UEAP).

 Download my CV (en) or CV (pt-br) for full details.